PdoyleC/PP2-Miscellaneous-Quiz/README.md

     - nextquestcurrquest function was used and which I added code to increment number of questions completed.
     - runGame function was used and which I added code to and changed to hide button and added code to increment number of question completed.
     - nextButton function was used and which I added code for the counter I included.
     - checkAnswer function was used and which I manipulated by adding code to increment the score to be displayed at the end, I also added an if else statement to output a comment which is related to the score you got.
+A time delay and nested function was also added by me to this section of code.
   - The code I added.
     - A Timer for each question where there is 25 seconds to answer each question.
     - Nested function code added by me as a time delay called endscore in function checkAnswer for the last questions answer to be seen as the next button isn't displayed as its in an if else statement.